gouherdanish/gouherdanish.github.io/_posts/2025-05-19-osi-networking-model.md

 - The model is fundamental to protocol development, as each layer defines the protocols and services used at that level

 ---
+## Layers

+There are 7 layers in OSI model

 ### Layer 7 - Application Layer

 - This layer provides services to the end-user, such as web browsing, email, and file transfer